maxbarrett/web-components/README.md

 </template>
 ```

-Markup, CSS & JS outside of the `<content>` tags are an ideal place to store presentation details.
+The subtree retains styles from the main document but can also be styled from inside the shadow tree using the ::content pseudo element.

-The `select` attribute can control what a `content` element projects, there can be multiple.
+The `content` element has a `select` attribute that can control what is projected:

-If you have a document containing:
+Document:
 ```html
 <div class="first">Max</div>
 <div>Barrett</div>
 <div class="email">max@max.com</div>
 ```

-and a shadow root using CSS selectors to select specific content:
+Shadow root using CSS selectors:
 ```html
 <div style="color: red;">
 	<content select=".first"></content>